johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

         x = F.linear(z, F.normalize(self.weight, dim=1), self.bias)
 ```

-Training the model we get the following embeddings for the test data:
+After training the model, we get the following embeddings for the test data:

 ![Embeddings for Normalized Softmax](normalized_softmax.png)

-If we revisit the samples from earlier where sample of digit 0 was closer to sample of digit 2 than it was to sample of digit 0:
+If we revisit the samples from earlier where sample of digit 0 was closer to sample of digit 2 than it was to one of the other samples of digit 0:

 ![Sample of class 0 closer to sample of class 2](outlier_class_0_with_class_2.png)